-- 1.49 Licence holders must record all complaints on a customer complaints database or Customer Relationship Management system (CRM).
-It must be capable of recording the following information, as a minimum: - (a) the date on which the complaint was received and the contact method via which it was received - (b) the identity and contact details of the complainant - (c) what the complaint is about - (d) the status of the complaint - (e) the date on which the complaint was resolved or otherwise closed - (f) the basis on which the complaint was resolved or otherwise closed the number of days taken to respond to complaints, and an ability to calculate average response times - (g) the volume of complaints signposted to ADR due to deadlock or expiry of the ADR timescale - (h) have the ability to retain complaints records for an appropriate period of time that will to allow complaints to be reopened, if necessary, and report on the number of reopened complaints provider's systems for the purposes of monitoring the quality of complaint handling.
+- 1.48 Licence holders must record all complaints on a customer complaints database or Customer Relationship Management system (CRM).
+It must be capable of recording the following information, as a minimum: - (a) the date on which the complaint was received and the contact method via which it was received - (b) the identity and contact details of the complainant

+- (c) what the complaint is about - (d) the status of the complaint - (e) the date on which the complaint was resolved or otherwise closed - (f) the number of days taken to respond to complaints, and an ability to calculate average response times

+- (g) the volume of complaints signposted to ADR due to deadlock or expiry of the ADR timescale - (h) have the ability to retain complaints records for an appropriate period of time that will allow complaints to be reopened, if necessary, and report on the number of reopened complaints - 1.49 Where complaints are handled by an outsourced provider on its behalf, licence holders must ensure that they have appropriate access to the outsourced provider's systems for the purposes of monitoring the quality of complaint handling.